List of tornadoes striking downtown areas of large cities: North America

-For tornadoes and cities in: United States, Canada, Mexico, Bahamas, Cuba, Central America, and The Caribbean.
-Ratings for tornadoes in the United States prior to 1950 are not official and instead estimates made by tornado expert Tom Grazulis.
+For tornadoes and cities in: United States, Canada, Mexico, Bahamas, Cuba, Central America, and the Caribbean.
+Ratings for tornadoes in the United States prior to 1950 are not official but are instead estimates made by tornado expert Tom Grazulis.

 South America

-South America has no default tornado strength measurement system, so the storms here will be listed using the Fujita Scale.
+South America has no default tornado strength measurement system, so the storms here are listed using the Fujita scale.